sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 ## My Okta account has been locked out because of failed attempts, what do I do?

 Being locked out of Okta will also mean you are locked out of Google and Slack.
-Tech-Ops-Admin@sourcegraph.com will receive an email saying you have been lock out but please send us a confirmation email from your personal email account so we know it was you.
-As a precaution, you will also need to change your Okta Password.
+The Tech Ops team will receive an email saying you have been locked out but please send us a confirmation email from your personal email account so we know it was you.
+As a precaution, you will also need to change your Okta password.

 ## Why isn't an application I need available in Okta?

 Most likely because that system doesn't offer an SSO option or because we need to upgrade in order to enable the feature.
-Please feel free to ask us about it in the #it-tech-ops channel.
+Please feel free to ask us about it in the #ask-it-tech-ops channel.

 ## I'm getting asked to MFA authenticate a lot, is that normal?